 Can you buy a high quality diamond on Blue Nile?
-Absolutely, but it's going to be on the upper end of their list.
+Absolutely, but it's going to be on the upper end of their price list!
 They don't mention that fact in their report.

 Buying a diamond, especially for an engagement ring, will be one of the biggest purchases in many American's lives.
 It's a huge investment.
 Like we've mentioned before, so much of a diamond's quality comes from what is not on paper.
 Seeing it in person is when you can really start to understand what drives the price of diamonds and the different factors that will affect its sparkle and beauty.
 Buying a diamond online is a huge risk without seeing it in person.
 Like a car, you'll know if its right for you once you see it in person and take it for a "test drive."

 When you buy a diamond from a local jeweler, it is also about so much more than the diamond purchase.
-Your jeweler will forever be able to provide services like complementary ring cleaning, prong checks, warranties, appraisals and will help in the future with other purchases like wedding bands and ring upgrades.
-Any of our diamond customers can come in for the rest of their lives and get their ring cleaned and inspected.
+Your jeweler will forever be able to provide services like complementary ring cleaning, prong checks, warranties, appraisals RIGHT ON SITE and will help in the future with other purchases like wedding bands and ring upgrades.
+To get service from Blue Nile, you need to be parted from your ring for days or even longer!
+Any of our diamond customers can come in for the rest of their lives and get their ring cleaned and inspected immediately.
 Rings will need maintenance, just like cars, and having a place where you can physically go for these services will make a huge difference.

 Seeing the diamond in person will also be the perfect time for your jeweler to educate you and answer any of your questions.
 Jewelers are trained to educate you beyond the basic four Cs of diamonds.
 They'll show you the diamond under magnification, under different lighting, and can show and explain the different characteristics of diamonds.
 For such a big and important decision in someone's life, there should be someone there who can guide you through the process.
 And, the process doesn't stop after a diamond purchase.
 A jeweler will be helpful to you in the long run as the years go by.